Different ways to get into uni

-You may either audition into the degree or submit qualifications for Band 4 HSC Music, or AMEB theory and practical qualifications or TAFE qualifications.
+You may either audition into the degree or submit qualifications for Band 4 HSC Music, AMEB theory qualifications or TAFE degrees.

 Entry by Interview, means your personal aptitude, professional experience, and educational qualifications are taken into consideration supported by a portfolio of works to showcase your creative work.
 After applicants have applied, they are required to book an interview.